kiriphorito/COMP3096---MARL/README.md

 $ pip3 install tensorflow --ignore-install
 ```

 Also, you have to install `baselines` library.
 This is where the basic ML algorithms are.
 It is not required to do MARL but is a good starting point.
+The most recent version of `baselines` only runs on python3.
+So be warned.
+Although code for Raymond's and Sam's scripts should both run on python3.
+Refer to the last steps if you cannot run them.

 ```shell
 $ pip3 install baselines